sterlingwes/rn-rollbar-repro/README.md

 iOS dependencies are committed, should only need to `yarn install` or `npm install`

+(caveat that locally I had to change line 17 in `./node_modules/rollbar-react-native/RollbarReactNative.podspec` to `s.dependency 'Rollbar', '~> 1.5.0'` pending rollbar-rn release to fix a separate issue)

 ## Reproduction

 * build & run the app on a device